cassiatorczon/cis1904-spring25/week12/class/Monads.md

 ## Motivation

-The concept of monad started its life as an abstract bit of mathematics, and it so happened that functional programmers stumbled upon it as a useful programming construct for modelling _side effects_.
+Monads are a construct that functional programmers have borrowed from _category theory_ to model side effects.

 A monad is handy whenever a programmer wants to sequence _actions_, or effectful code.
-The details of the monad say exactly how the actions should be sequenced.

-We’ve already (implicitly) learned about the `IO` monad, which models I/O.
-We’ll also see the `Maybe` and `List` monads, which model failure and nondeterminism, respectively.
+In Haskell, monads are represented as a typeclass with two functions (and a third, but typically we omit this because the default implementation suffices).
+How those functions are defined determines how that effect gets sequenced.

+We’ve already (implicitly) learned about three monads: `Maybe`, `List`, and `IO`, which model program crashes, nondeterminism, and input/output.
+(Of course, lists have many uses beyond modelling nondeterminism; that is just how we think of them in the conceptual framework of effects).
+We will look more closely at their shared structure below.

 ## Monad